stasinopoulos/Jaidam/README.md

 After completing the scan procedure, jaidam stores the results in the `wp_vulne_table`  for wordpress results or  in  the  `jm_vulne_table`  for  joomla  results  in a sqlite3 database within the file `jaidamSQLite.db`.

-The  categories  of  the  vulnerabilities  the  tool  will  scan  for  have  been  chosen  based  on  the owasp’s top10 vulnerability list and are the following:
+The  categories  of  the  vulnerabilities  the  tool  will  scan  for  have  been  chosen  based  on  the [Owasp’s top 10](https://www.owasp.org/index.php/Category:OWASP_Top_Ten_Project) vulnerability list and are the following:

 For wordpress sites: